edonv/strumvg/README.md

 - [ ] Add font customizing, also maybe classes/CSS/`<style>` for styling SVG.
 - [ ] Allow `|` to be used as a barline to reset beat counting.
 - [ ] Add to `homebrew`/equivalents?
+- [ ] Add step to Action that regex replaces the version number in the strumvg command configuration.